carolinaArata/IsoPhotonHadronCorrelations/AsortOfREADme.txt

-Before running analysis and plot, ctrl+f and check the directories of these files in IsoGammaHadron.C:
+Before running analysis and plot, *cmd+f* and check the directories of these files in IsoGammaHadron.C:
   - TFile *fPurity
   - TFile *fileData
   - TFile *fileDataShStd